 Maximum Security Deposit Charge in Kentucky

-In Kentucky, there are no limits on how much a landlord may charge as a security deposit (or pet fee) as long as it is stated in the lease agreement.
+In Kentucky, there are no limits on how much a landlord may charge as a security deposit (or pet fee) if it is stated in the lease agreement.
 Landlords generally charge between one and two months’ rent as a security deposit, with another month’s rent for a pet deposit.

 The Federal Fair Housing Act requires housing facilities to allow tenants who use service dogs and emotional support animals to have an equal opportunity to use and enjoy their home.